If you are selling an online course or are planning to do so, it's important to be aware of this one simple fact.

-I recommend that you avoid using a transparent background for your thumbnail, to make sure that the thumbnail looks the same in all the pages of your website.
+I recommend that you avoid using a transparent background for your thumbnail, to make sure that the thumbnail looks the same on all the pages of your website.

 Why should you order also the source file for your course thumbnail?

-We recommend ordering not only the course image, but also to choose the option with source file, which might cost slightly more but it's well worth it.
+We recommend ordering not only the course image, but also choosing the option with the source file, which might cost slightly more but it's well worth it.